 Economic Importance of mango

 Mango is used in the manufacturing of traditional products and also used in fruit processing industries.
-Since the fruit processing industries see rapid growth, the demand for fruit-based drinks and beverages has increased over the past few years.
-Mango pulp is primarily used in the manufacturing of smoothies, fruit drinks, and other mango-based products.
-Mango puree is a key ingredient in the dairy industry and is used in the manufacturing of milkshakes, mango-flavored yogurts, and Icecreams.
+Since the fruit processing industries have grown rapidly, fruit-based drinks and beverages have increased over the past few years.
+Mango pulp primarily manufactures smoothies, fruit drinks, and other mango-based products.
+Mango puree is a key ingredient in the dairy industry and is used in manufacturing milkshakes, mango-flavoured yoghurts, and Icecreams.
 Alphonso mango pulp has a great aroma, pleasant taste, and sweetness.
-It is widely used in the beverage industry and confectioneries that include Puddings, cakes, and desserts.
+It is widely used in the beverage industry and confectioneries, including Puddings, cakes, and desserts.